yairrb/Algorithm-Project-demo/README.md

 # Algorithm-Project-demo

 ## Sorting algorithm virtualization
-Here you wild find a demostration of how some sorting algorithms work.
+Here you will find a demostration of how some sorting algorithms work.
 I'll provide a list of the algorithm that I made for this virtualization.

 resource for explanation:
 ### Bubble Sort